NotifiUs/wctp-gateway/readme.md

 You can setup and run Laravel in a wide-variety of environments, including Digital Ocean, Amazon, Azure, and just about any modern PHP web environment.
 Start from a single-server appliance setup and grow into a full blown load balancing and clustering setup.

 Laravel [Forge](https://forge.laravel.com) is an easy to use server management tool to try out!

-You can also go *serverless*, and try out [Vapor](https://vapor.laravel.com/).

 ## Contributing